thebrothersjourney/thebrothersjourney.com/source/_posts/blogging-journey.md

 <img src="/assets/img/netlify-and-jigsaw.jpg">

-This is my current setup and what you are currently seeing.
-[Jigsaw](https://jigsaw.tighten.co) is another static site generator, but it is based on [Laravel](https://laravel.com) my favourite PHP framework.
+This is my current setup and what you are currently seeing. <a href="https://jigsaw.tighten.co" target="_blank">Jigsaw</a> is another static site generator, but it is based on <a href="https://laravel.com" target="_blank">Laravel</a> my favourite PHP framework.
 I have been recently getting into DevOps at work and loving continuous integration and continuous deployment (CI/CD).

-[Netlify](https://www.netlify.com) is a hosting company with a great free tier.
+<a href="https://netlify.com" target="_blank">Netlify</a> is a hosting company with a great free tier.
 So again my only costs are domain renewal fees (unless this blog takes off like a rocket ship 🚀).
 Using CI/CD workflow makes my life easy.

 	1. Write a post in markdown.
 	2. Create some images.